 - Practicing effective quality assurance techniques

 While implementing best practices and secure programming strategies will help eliminate many vulnerabilities, it is vital to use other tools to identify and improve programming weaknesses.
 Security testing is an invaluable tool to DevOps teams.
 Primarily, testing is performed in the application layer and involves input commands and requests to provoke errors and see how the program behaves.
 Successful completion of these “negative” tests helps developers identify and correct vulnerabilities in the code before launch.
 However, web security testing is not only about testing security features; it is also about ensuring the exposed functions of web applications are secure.
 SOOS can help your organization secure its applications and projects with in-depth security analysis of your open source software.
 With proprietary tools, the security experts at SOOS will help identify vulnerabilities and mitigate future risks.
-For the low monthly price of $99, sign up and start securing your developments.
+Sign up and start securing your developments.